robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   *** Test Cases ***
   Valid Login
-    [Documentation]    Opens a browser to login url, inputs username ...                and password and checks the welcome page is open.
+      [Documentation]    Opens a browser to login url, inputs valid username ...                and password and checks that the welcome page is open.
       ...
 This is a smoke test.
 Created in iteration 3.
       Open Browser    ${URL}    ${BROWSER}
       Input Text    field1    ${UN11}
       Input Text    field2    ${PW11}
       Click Button    button_12
       Title Should Be    Welcome Page
-    [Teardown]     Close Browser

 User keyword documentation
 --------------------------

 - Not needed if keyword is relatively simple.

-Good keyword and argument names and clear structure should be enough.
+  - Good keyword and argument names and clear structure should be enough.

 - Important usage is documenting arguments and return values.